jpetso/versioncontrol_hg/README.txt

 - The rest of the required functions
 - Documentation on which order one should implement things for a versioncontrol backend (based on this experience)
+- Formalize any redundancies, determine which ones should be kept for performance and which ones should be scrapped in favor of JOINS.
 - ???

 KNOWN ISSUES